sphinx-doc/sphinx/doc/usage/extensions/autosummary.rst

 .. data:: inherited_qualnames

-   List containing the fully qualified names of each inherited member.
+   List containing the fully qualified names of each inherited member including private ones.
 Will return just the closest parent from which this class was inherited.
 Only available for classes.

    The following example assumes that this code block has been written as part of a module ``mypackage.test``